btrplace/scheduler/README.md

 ## Copyright ##

-Copyright (c) 2019 University of Nice-Sophia Antipolis.
-See `LICENSE.txt` for details
+Copyright (c) The BtrPlace Authors.
+All rights reserved.
+Use of this source code is governed by a LGPL-style license that can be found in the LICENSE.txt file.